 - Women in the World of the Earliest Christians by Lynn Cohick

-3. The bookstore's third priority is to carry resources that expose the impact of patriarchy through other disciplines other than biblical scholarship.
-These resources may not address biblical gender equality as directly as the first two priorities, but may further CBE's mission because their work shows the impact of patriarchy.
-In other words, the resource is related to biblical gender equality in that it— in some way—dismantles patriarchy.
-So if the resource deals with parenting, economics, education or some other aspect of life, it addresses the negative impact of patriarchy in a way that exposes, challenges, and dismantles it.
+3. Carry books that expose the impact of patriarchy through other disciplines other than biblical scholarship.
+These may not address biblical gender equality as directly as the first two priorities, but may further CBE's mission because their work shows the impact of patriarchy.
+In other words, the book is related to biblical gender equality in that it—in some way—dismantles patriarchy.
+So if the resource deals with parenting, economics, education or some other aspect of life, it addresses the negative impact of patriarchy in a way that exposes, challenges, and/or dismantles it.

-- The resource addresses equality as it relates to ethnicity and/or class.
-The resource may address the issue from varied perspectives, but we are especially interested in resources that address reconciliation.
-Examples
+- Addresses equality as it relates to ethnicity and/or class.
+It may address the issue from varied perspectives, but we are especially interested in those that address reconciliation:

 - Coming Together in the 21st Century: The Bible's Message in an Age of Diversity by Curtiss Paul DeYoung

 - Social Justice Handbook: Small Steps for a Better World by Mae Elise Cannon

 - Addresses the way in which language or culture affects our understanding of the Bible and God:

 - Abusing Scripture: The Consequences of Misreading the Bible by Manfred T. Brauch

 - Sweet Surrender: How Cultural Mandates Shape Christian Marriage by Dennis Hiebert